How to Build a Ground Level Deck

 Step 1: Planning and Design

 Consider where you’d like to put your platform deck by imagining how you’ll use it and assessing your terrain.
 Since you’re not attaching the deck to your house, you don’t have to worry about door clearance.
-However, you will need to consider drainage below your deck.
+However, you will need to consider drainage below your deck and potentially if you should add a slope to your deck.
 Does the ground slope for water run-off?
 Building the deck so it’s well-ventilated will help it last longer.

 Step 2: What Type of Material Will You Use?